-Not much has changed since then as I haven’t been in SL much, and haven’t been taking a lot of photos.
+Not changed between then and now as I haven’t been in SL much, and hadn’t been taking a lot of photos.
 However, I’ve started taking photos again and want to upload them to Flickr so even more old photos need to go.
 So I took the brave decision to delete any photo older than 10 years old, no matter how many views, faves, and comments it had.

 I now have 419 photos left.
 I guess I was pretty prolific in the first 2 years!

 The photos aren’t gone forever, because they are backed up on a self-hosted gallery here on this domain.
 But all the faves, comments, and view counts are now lost… like tears in rain.